What is the Customer Acquisition Cost Formula?

 - Facebook Ads: Facebook Ads provides comprehensive reporting tools to show how much you’ve spent on an ad and how many people you’ve converted with the ad.
 Simply divide your ad spend by amount of conversions, and you’ve got your CAC for that specific campaign!

 - Google Ads: Similar to Facebook Ads, Google Ads shows you how much you’ve spent on a campaign and how many people that campaign has converted.
 This platform actually allows you to set an optimal CAC via its performance targets!
 (Note: CAC on Google Ads can be found through “cost per action (CPA).”
 Set your desired “action” to a purchase on a certain page, and you should be all set.)

 - Linkedin Ads: Again, like the other ad platforms, Linkedin Ads provides the data necessary to calculate CAC for your campaigns.

 Tracking Customer Acquisition Cost with Lido

-While CAC is easy to calculate, it’s important to keep in mind that CAC is one of many valuable metrics to track your performance.
+While CAC is easy to calculate using the cost per customer acquisition formula, it’s important to keep in mind that CAC is one of many valuable metrics to track your performance.
 If you don’t want to spend hours at the end of the month juggling numbers from your Facebook, Google, and Linkedin accounts, consider trying Lido.
 Lido can help you build a dashboard to monitor your data and give a look into how your key metrics (such as CAC) change over time.